The spatial computer: A model for energy-efficient parallel computation: Introduction

 Sending a message from processor $p_{i, j}$ in the grid to processor $p_{x, y}$ in the grid costs $|x-i|+|y-j|$ \emph{energy}.
 The energy $E$ of a computation is the sum of the energy cost of the sent messages.

 If a message $m'$ is sent by a processor after receiving a message $m$ we say that $m'$ \emph{depends on} $m$.
 The longest chain of messages that consecutively depend on each other is the \emph{depth} $D$ of the computation.
 The largest total energy of any chain of messages that consecutively depend on each other is the \emph{wire-depth} $D_w$.
-We can always obtain a simple upper bound on the wire-depth based on the diameter of the utilized subgrid and the depth: an algorithm that uses a $h\times w$ compute grid and has depth $D$ has wire-depth at most $D_w\leq D (w + h)$.
-We will seek algorithms which beat this trivial upper bound.
+We obtain a simple upper bound on the wire-depth based on the diameter of the utilized subgrid and the depth: an algorithm that uses a $h\times w$ compute grid and has depth $D$ has wire-depth at most $D_w\leq D (w + h)$.
+Our goal is to improve on this trivial upper bound.

 A bound $f(n)\in O(g(n))$ holds with high probability (w.h.p.), if for any constant $d$, there exist constants $n_0>0$ and $c>0$ such that for all $n\geq n_0$, $f(n)\leq c g(n)$ with probability at least $1-n^{-d}$.